Gradient play in stochastic games: stationary points, convergence, and sample complexity

 \section{Introduction}

-The past decade has witnessed significant development in reinforcement learning (RL), which achieves successes in various tasks such as playing Go and video games.
-It is natural to extend RL techniques to real-life societal systems such as traffic control, autonomous driving, buildings, and energy systems.
-Since most such large scale infrastructures are multi-agent in nature, multi-agent reinforcement learning (MARL) has gained increasing attention in recent years \citep{daneshfar2010, ShalevShwartz2016,vidhate2017cooperative,xu2020multi}.

-Among RL algorithms, policy gradient methods are particularly attractive due to their flexibility and capability to incorporate structured state and action spaces.
-This property makes them appealing for multi-agent learning, where agents usually need to update their policies through interactions with other agents either collaboratively or competitively.
-For instance, many recent works \citep{Zhang18,Chen18, Hoi-To18,li19,qu2020} have studied the convergence rate and sample complexity of gradient-based methods for collaborative multi-agent RL problems.
-In these problems, agents seek to maximize a global reward function collaboratively while the agents' policies and the learning procedure suffer from information constraints, i.e., each agent can only choose its own local actions based on the information it observes.
-However, due to a lack of understanding of the optimization landscape in these multi-agent learning problems, most such works can only show convergence to a first-order stationary point.
+Multi-agent systems find applications in a wide range of societal systems, e.g. electric grids, traffic networks, smart buildings and smart cities etc. Given the complexity of these systems, multi-agent reinforcement learning (MARL) has gained increasing attention in recent years (e.g. \cite{daneshfar2010, ShalevShwartz2016}) Among MARL algorithms, policy gradient-type methods are highly popular because of their flexibility and capability to incorporate structured state and action spaces.
+However, while many recent works \cite{Zhang18,Hoi-To18, chen18,li19,qu2020} have studied the performance of multi-agent policy gradient algorithms, due to a lack of understanding of the optimization landscape in these multi-agent learning problems, most works can only show convergence to a first-order stationary point.
 Deeper understanding of the quality of these stationary points is missing even in the simple identical-reward multi-agent RL setting.

-In contrast, there has been some exciting recent theoretical progress on the analysis of the optimization landscape in centralized single-agent RL settings.
-Recent works have shown that the landscape for single-agent policy optimization enjoys the gradient domination property in both linear control \citep{Fazel19} and Markov decision processes (MDPs) \citep{agarwal2020}, which guarantees gradient descent/ascent to find the global optimum despite the nonconvex landscape.
-Motivated by the theoretical progress in single-agent RL, we seek to study the landscape of multi-agent RL problems to see if similar results exist.